-How to set up your intercom to have the perfect video calls
+2. How to set up your intercom to have the perfect video calls

-Adjusting the camera tilt on your smart intercom
+3. Adjusting the camera on your intercom

-Adjusting the volume on your smart intercom
+4. Adjusting the speaker on your intercom

 We’ve designed our smart intercoms to be extremely flexible and adaptable.
 If you ever want to make adjustments, please reach out to us and we’ll do our best to accommodate.